PSims/BayesEoR/docs/usage.rst

 ``run-analysis.py`` provides an example driver script for running BayesEoR.
 This file contains all of the necessary steps to set up the :class:`bayeseor.posterior.PowerSpectrumPosteriorProbability` class and to run MultiNest and obtain power spectrum posteriors.

-There are currently three steps involved in a BayesEoR analysis
+There are currently two steps involved in a BayesEoR analysis

-1. Preprocess the data and generate an instrument model (uses only CPUs)
-2. Build the required matrices (uses only CPUs, no GPUs required)
+1. Build the required matrices (CPUs only, no GPUs or MPI required)
-3. Run the power spectrum analysis (double precision GPUs required)
+2. Run the power spectrum analysis (double precision GPUs recommended)

-Below, we provide some useful information about the required :ref:`inputs` and these :ref:`analysis-steps`.
+Below, we provide some useful information about the required :ref:`inputs` and :ref:`analysis-steps`.
 For additional help with running BayesEoR and setting analysis parameters, please see :ref:`setting-parameters`.
-More information on running BayesEoR can also be found below in :ref:`test-data`.
+More information on running BayesEoR can also be found below in the :ref:`test-data` section.

 .. _inputs: